+Control Repo

-Control Repo A version control repository containing all of the required modules, data, and configuration for a Puppet environment.
+Control Repository A version control repository containing all of the required modules, data, and configuration for one or more Puppet environments.
+Each branch of the control repository deploys as a separate Puppet environment using r10k or Code Manager.

-See Puppet, Inc. documentation: https://docs.puppet.com/pe/latest/cmgmt\control\repo.html
+See:

+- Puppet's documentation at https://docs.puppet.com/pe/latest/cmgmt\control\repo.html - HOWTO Set up a SIMP Environment in a Control Repository - Setting up a SIMP Environment in a Control Repository using Remote Git repositories